 Morning: Sahara Desert

-Spending 24 hours in the Sahara Desert was the number one reason I wanted to go to Morocco.
+Spending 24 hours on a Sahara Desert tour was the number one reason I wanted to go to Morocco.
 How can I call myself a world traveler if I had never seen this most majestic of sand oceans?
 As with most of my trip to Morocco, this part of the journey was through my tour with G Adventures.
-They arranged one night of camping out with the Hotel Yasmina, which is right on the Sahara Desert!

 1) Night time camel ride